 Exciting news in the Black Girls Who Brunch world!
 I am starting a new series featuring some great local spots in Houston ahead of the Super Bowl.
 My hope is that visitors to Houston go beyond franchise restaurants and see some of the great local restaurants that Houston has to offer.
 To make this even more fun, I have linked up with a local producer Que to create vlogs in support!
-We started this new series at Harold’s in the Heights!
+We started this new series at Harold’s!
 You may recall my brunch visit there awhile back, but this time I stopped by to try their new fall menu.
-Check out the video below plus my pictures and write-up.
-I look forward to hearing your feedback !
+Check out this Back and Harold’s in the Heights video below plus my pictures and write-up.
+I look forward to hearing your feedback 🙂 !

 After watching make sure you subscribe!!!

 I have posted on Harold’s before so I will not rehash everything, but I would like to note this is one of the restaurants where you will see the chef (Antoine Ware) and the owner Alli Jarrett as you dine.
 I love that!
 Every time I visit I feel at home which fits with the Southern menu.
 The fall menu is the manifestation of this idea of Southern hospitality.
 Think about what your grandma would make for you for dinner and that is basically the type of items you would find on this menu.

 We started with several appetizers, crispy duck parts, butterhead salad, carbonara, gumbo and crispy shrimp etoufee balls (I didn’t save my picture of these *sad face*).
 Let’s start with the crispy duck “parts.”
 We questioned Chef Ware about what exactly we were eating.
 Apparently they were duck wings and as cliche as it is to say, it really did taste just like chicken.
 The wings are seasoned with soy, ginger and garlic sauces giving you a traditional Chinese flavors.
 Finger licking good!